Skip to content

 Tenants with mental health problems can find maintaining tenancies challenging, which can lead to homelessness or housing instability and this, in turn, can make mental health issues worse.
 So, providing support to tenants with mental health problems is important because it helps them remain in stable housing, which is beneficial to their mental health.

-This research project is documenting what the MHN scheme involves, what works well, what could be improved and how a toolkit can be applied across the UK.
-There are three main work packages to this research project:
+This research project documented what the MHN scheme involved, what worked well, what could be improved and how a toolkit could be applied across the UK.
+There were 3 main work packages in the research project:

 • WP1: An outcome evaluation, area-based economic evaluation and cost consequence analysis.